How to Negotiate Your Salary: 10 Tips to Earn More

 Current jobs

-Secondly, you should make sure to schedule the conversation before salaries are set and decided for the year.
+Secondly, you should schedule the conversation before salaries are set and decided for the year.
 Many experts advise that you schedule salary discussions at least three to four months before performance reviews because it is during that period when many employers typically consider pay increases.

 5. Rehearse your pitch.

-Before your meeting, you should make sure to schedule a time to rehearse your pitch.
-You can do this either by yourself or with a friend, partner, or family member.
+Before your meeting, you should schedule a time to rehearse your pitch.
+You can do this alone or with a friend, partner, or family member.

 To help you become more comfortable, you should strive to make the rehearsal as real as possible and run through the negotiation several times.
 Between each practice run, you should also take time to ask your rehearsal partner for feedback on your delivery and identify ways to improve.

 If you are practicing alone, meanwhile, you can gain feedback by simply reflecting on your own performance and noting whether you hit all your talking points.
-In some cases, you might even find it helpful to record yourself to see how you came across during the practice negotiation and make adjustments from there.
+Sometimes, you might even find it helpful to record yourself to see how you came across during the practice negotiation and make adjustments.

-Whatever method you use, the reality is that by simply going through your talking points aloud you are making it easier for you to vocalize your pitch to your employer.
+Whatever method you use, simply going through your talking points aloud will help you vocalize your pitch to your employer.

 Negotiating and beyond